 Print this page

-back to topI have a temporary order of protection against the abuser.
-Can his gun be taken away?
+back to topI have a temporary civil order of protection against the abuser.
+Can his/her guns be taken away?

-The judge has the option to order that the abuser's guns/ gun license be taken away if the judge finds that there is a "substantial risk" that the abuser may use or threaten to use a gun against you or anyone else on your order of protection (such as your children).*
+- the judge finds that there is a "substantial risk" that the abuser may use or threaten to use a gun against you or anyone else on your order of protection (such as your children);

 The order of protection must say that the abuser has to surrender his guns/ license

 - there is a "substantial risk" that the abuser may use or threaten to use a gun against you or anyone else on your order of protection (such as your children); or